 “No book could replicate our path to success…the system brought us clarity, the coaching brought us consistency.

 ZOKRI is intuitive, user-friendly, and flexible.
-Combined with OKR coaching, it has evolved our business in a very short time.
+Combined with OKR Consulting, it has evolved our business in a very short time.
 We are clear on what we need to action, its impact, and how we can be each other’s support network.
 Now we are set to capture the market.

 The OKR software, insights and on-call support has made an impact in less than 6 weeks.”